Make this year the best yet with this Easy 5 Step Process for Goal Setting. Learn the important steps for SMART goal setting that actually works!

 1. Set goals that motivate you

 Your goals need to mean something to you.
 Not your husband or kids, you.
 They need to be something that you’re actually motivated to accomplish.
 Don’t go overboard.
-5-7 goals is plenty to focus on and a manageable number to track.
+5-7 goals are plenty to focus on and a manageable number to track.

 2. Set Smart goals

 Maybe you’ve heard of SMART goals.
 Maybe not, but they’re the best criteria you can start with when setting your goals.
 The acronym means:

 Specific – Set goals that identify exactly what you want to accomplish.
 Don’t be too broad.

 Good example – I will write an eBook for moms by the end of January that helps them organize their homes.